Coastal erosion management in NSW

 Coastal erosion management by local councils

 In addition to preparing coastal zone management plans, local councils can carry out activities to reduce the impacts of coastal erosion on property and infrastructure.
-These activities may include dune restoration, beach nourishment and constructing protection works such as seawalls and groynes.
+These activities may include dune restoration, beach nourishment and constructing protection works such as seawalls and groynes (structures built across a beach).

 Councils may also levy a coastal protection service charge on land where the current or past landowners have voluntarily constructed coastal protection works.
-This charge covers council costs for maintaining the works and restoring the beach if the works cause erosion and must be levied in accordance with adopted guidelines.
+This charge covers council costs for maintaining the works and restoring the beach if the works cause erosion and must be levied in accordance with adopted Coastal Protection Service Charge guidelines.

 Coastal erosion management by private landowners

 Landowners in coastal erosion-prone areas can place sand or sandbags on the beach under strict conditions as temporary coastal protection works to reduce the impact of coastal erosion on their property during small storm events.
 If the bags cause erosion they are to be removed.
-Coastal erosion-prone areas are defined through a Code of Practice.
-The Code of Practice will be updated and available for consultation during 2013.
+Coastal erosion-prone areas are defined through a Code of Practice (PDF 367KB).

 Private landowners may also lodge a development application for other coastal protection works.
 Under the Infrastructure SEPP, the NSW Coastal Panel is the consent authority for long-term coastal protection works where the council does not have a coastal zone management plan in place – where a plan is in place, the council is the consent authority.